 Copilot Cowork and Claude Cowork are the same AI wearing different uniforms.

 Copilot Cowork puts Claude in a suit and sends it to the corporate office.
 It knows your org chart, reads your emails, and works across every Microsoft app.
-But it’s expensive, locked to M365, and not broadly available until May.
+As of March 30, it’s live for Frontier customers — and the Critique feature (Claude reviewing GPT’s work) makes the output noticeably more reliable than either model alone.
+E7 general availability hits May 1.

 Claude Cowork puts Claude in jeans and sits it at your desk.
 It’s cheaper, more flexible, works with dozens of third-party tools, and you can use it today.
 But it can’t see your Teams chats or pull data from SharePoint.